rogererens/luos-documentation/tutorials/01_your_first_program.md

 Our target for the STM32F072B-DISCO board is called ```thumbv6m-none-eabi```.

 The program is in the examples folder.
 The examples folder has been standardized in Rust for a reason, it makes it easier for people to share and work on Rust project as they all share the same structure.
-So they also built in Cargo, and Xargo, a compilation option specific for programs in the examples folder, it is ```--example```
+So they also built in Cargo, and Xargo, a compilation option specific for programs in the examples folder, it is ```--example``` (Note that the option name has no trailing 's', unlike the folder name).

 Our final command to compile our examples for the STM32F072B-DISCO board is:
 ```bash